 Self-awareness is another key component of critical thinking.
 Not only must we be aware of the issue that needs solving but we must also be aware of ourselves and our biases during decision making.

-Students can be reminded that we all make thousands of decisions every day, varying in importance to the relatively trivial choice of one fruit juice or another when shopping, to the ‘big decisions’ in life about which future direction to pursue whether it be in our personal lives or professional lives.
+Students can be reminded that we all make thousands of decisions every day, varying in importance from the relatively trivial choice of one fruit juice or another when shopping, to the ‘big decisions’ in life about which future direction to pursue whether it be in our personal lives or professional lives.
 We can also increase awareness by considering moral dilemmas – situations in which there is not always one clear best answer.

 If a possible reason for a situation has been given, it is useful to ask students if there are any alternative reasons or explanations, and whether such reasons have more or less evidence in support of them.
 Ask them for explicit supporting evidence and how reliable this evidence is.